NRE/NLE Step 1: Neurology Made Simple – Pass with Precision

 • A brain tumor made from astrocyte cells.

-• Test for marker: GFAP + (Glial Fibrillary Acidic Protein).
+• Test marker: GFAP (Glial Fibrillary Acidic Protein).

-• A tumor made from oligodendrocytes (cells that support brain neurons).
+• A tumor made from oligodendrocytes (oligodendrocytes makes myelin shealth).

 • Usually slow-growing and found in adults.